-Are you looking for “How to Wire a Ceiling fan” instructions and wiring diagrams?
+Are you looking for “How to Wire a Ceiling Fan” instructions and wiring diagrams?
 If so, you’ve come to the right place.
 Wiring a ceiling fan with light is a DIY job that anyone comfortable doing routine electrical work can do.

 How to Wire a Ceiling Fan and Light